LEGACY PLANNING OPTIONS

 • You want your child(ren) to share your values even if you don’t get a chance to pass them on.

-A DEPENDENT STABILITY PLAN™ IS HELPFUL IF YOU ARE…
+AN ADULT-DEPENDENT STABILITY PLAN™ IS HELPFUL IF YOU ARE…

 • The primary caretaker of a handicapped adult.